Psychobiology Major For Students Who Entered UCLA As Freshmen

 Psychobiology Major Requirements

-Students may declare major standing once all preparation courses are complete, with final grades posted, via petition in the Psychology Undergraduate Advising Office in 2812 Life Sciences Building.
+Students may declare major standing once all preparation courses are complete, with final grades posted, by requesting a pink petition via email to the Psychology Undergraduate Advising Office (firstname.lastname@example.org).

 An overall GPA of 2.00 (C) is required in the upper division courses.
 All Core, Laboratory, and Elective courses must be taken for a letter grade.